LichFactory-Games/lichfactory/docs/Erspace Almanac/Ermis/Factions & Fellowships/index.md

 share: true
 title: Factions of Ermis
 date created: Monday, April 24th 2023, 3:41:56 pm
-date modified: Sunday, September 10th 2023, 11:31:12 pm
+date modified: Sunday, September 17th 2023, 6:04:02 pm
 ---
 # Factions of Ermis

 The Dyad and the five great houses are by far the most significant political and economic factions on Ermis and together they form the governing body of the twin cities -- the Synod.
 The political structure of the twin cities resembles in some respects that of a constitutional monarchy, but the Dyad has ultimate authority and the rest of the Synod is more advisory in nature.
-However, because the Synod exists in part to resolve disputes between the houses peacefully, as well as to address outside threats, there is a significant investment by all in an at least surface-level or apearance of respecting the established norms, practices, and rulings of the Synod.
+However, because the Synod exists in part to resolve disputes between the houses peacefully, as well as to address outside threats, there is a significant investment by all in an at least an appearance of respecting the established norms, practices, and rulings of the Synod.

 The other great powers include the Council of the Fair and the Haem Collective.
 The nomadic Sil, that live in the wastes, are rumored to also have some sort of broader political structure, but their organization is largely unknown.